 Developing fit for purpose tropically themed, R guidance material for Science, Engineering, IOT and Research Students at JCU

 R is rapidly becoming the most powerful and flexible statistical programming environment in the world, and, its FREE!
 However, R can be very intimidating for new users.
 This project will foster a comprehensive, integrated and co-ordinated approach to the student experience by developing user friendly guidance material that will quickly get Science, Engineering, IOT and research students ‘up-and-running’ with R.

 Dr Winnie Lee, Dr Mark C. Barnes, Ms Shiyo Hayashi and A/Prof Michael Oelgemoellerus

 Timely and accurate online delivery of mandatory safety instructions

 This project will develop an online-based safety induction for students and staff/contractors undertaking study/work in the Chemistry Teaching Laboratory in The Science Place.
-The video induction will ensure consistent and accurate delivery of information and improve WH&S standards.
+The video induction will ensure consistent and accurate delivery of information and improve Work Health and Safety (WHS) standards.
 The inductee will have the flexibility of completing the induction anywhere at their own time provided it is completed before the start of class/work.
 This online induction will include the basic facilities within the laboratory, general rules, personal protective equipment, safety procedures, and emergency procedures.
 An online quiz will be delivered to ensure proper understanding of the information covered in the induction.

 A/Prof Mohan Jacob and Mr John Daicopoulos